indranillab/pseudoga/README.md

 # Analysis of Mouse brain development data

 The data can be downloaded from <https://scrnaseq-public-datasets.s3.amazonaws.com/scater-objects/marques.rds> .
 This dataset contains transcriptome of 5053 mouse oligodendrocyte cells.
+Details of the dataset can be found at <https://science.sciencemag.org/content/352/6291/1326>

 ## Gene Selection
 We select top 2000 genes that are differentially expressed between two clusters of cells generated from the datset.